michael-bouvy/pim-docs/cookbook/import_export/create-specific-connector.rst

 As seen previously, we can use existing elements, but in this case, we will create our own elements so you will be able to do it by yourself when needed.

-During the development, a good practise is to use dummy elements as in this example:
+During the development, a good practice is to use dummy elements as in this example:

 .. literalinclude:: ../../src/Acme/Bundle/DemoConnectorBundle/Resources/config/batch_jobs.yml
    :language: yaml